cognitect/transit-js/README.md

 # transit-js

-## Usage
+## Dependencies

-Install the project dependencies with the following command from the repo directory:
+Install the project's Node development dependencies with the following command from the repo directory:

 ```
 npm install
 ```

-To run the tests:
+Install the Google Closure compiler.jar in a convenient location and set the $CLOSURE_COMPILER_HOME shell environment variable.
+Checkout the Google Closure Library and set the $CLOSURE_HOME environment variable.

+## Running the tests

+Assuming all dependencies have been installed and
+$CLOSURE_COMPILER_HOME and $CLOSURE_HOME have been set:

 ```
-grunt nodeunit
+bin/test
 ```

 ## Build